datastax/labs/dse-early-adopter-release/20200107/graph/graph-docs/CQLGraphExtensions.md

 ## What's the difference between the Graph engines?

-**Native** requires a keyspace and tables to specify how the Graph schema looks like. **Native** will keep all data of the graph in those tables.
+**Core** requires a keyspace and tables to specify how the Graph schema looks like. **Core** will keep all data of the graph in those tables.

 ---